DanielOrourke02/Active-Projects/README.md

 # Who am I?

-Hello, I'm Daniel Jones, a young 14 year old programmer (as of this momment), I can program in: Python, C++ (learning) and IHTML, CSS.
+Hello, I'm Daniel Jones, a highly motivated and focused young 14 year old programmer, I can program in: Python, C++ (learning) and IHTML, CSS.
 My journey into the world of coding started with curiosity, but quickly turned into my full interest and hobby.

 In the future I would like to work as a C++ backend or frontend developer, I believe I can work well as a software engineer because I can contribute to new projects and collaborate with other professionals to develop new software applications.
 I believe programming is more than just writing a few lines of code; It’s about using solving complex problems and thinking logically.